spoonapps/docs/doc/reference/commands/run.md

 	> spoon run  --startupFile=cmd.exe <image> -- /k echo Hello World

+When passing arguments to a startupfile or command, we recommend separatign these arguments from the rest of the command with a `--`.
+Arguments specified after a `--` mark are passed directly to the startup file/command.

+If a `--` mark is not used, any argument matching a `spoon run` flag will be passed to `spoon`, which may lead to unexpected behavior.

+    # spoon will interpret the /d flag and execute a container in detached mode
+    > spoon run spoonbrew/scratch /d

+    # /d flag is passed to cmd.exe, disabling execution of AutoRun commands from the registry
+    > spoon run spoonbrew/scratch -- /d

 A container's standard streams (`STDIN`, `STDOUT`, `STDERR`) can be redirected to either the current command prompt or the background using the `attach` and `detach` flags.

 To redirect all standard streams to the current command prompt, add the `-a` or `--attach` flag to the run command.